-The purpose of this manual is to update taxpayers and tax practitioners on the implications of the State aid initiative of the European Commission, which requires Member States to publish details regarding certain State aid granted to beneficiaries after 1 July 2016.
+The purpose of this manual is to update taxpayers and tax practitioners on the implications of the European Commission's State aid transparency initiative, which requires Member States to publish details of certain State aid granted after 1 July 2016.
 These transparency requirements form a key part of the State aid modernisation programme initiated by the European Commission in 2012 to reform State aid control.

-Under the transparency requirements, when a Member State grants aid to a beneficiary and it is above a specified threshold, it will publish information regarding the aid granted on a dedicated European Commission website.
+Under the transparency requirements, when a Member State grants aid in respect of certain schemes and above a specified threshold, it will publish information regarding the aid granted on either a national website, or on the dedicated European Commission website.
 This information will include the identity of the beneficiary.

-Aid granted under ten of Ireland's tax relief and rebate schemes are subject to these publication requirements.
+Ten of Ireland's tax relief and rebate schemes are subject to these publication requirements.